Gina Luria Walker

-Gina Luria Walker is Professor of Women's Studies and Director of The New Historia at The New School in New York City.
-She teaches Women's Intellectual History and is one of world's foremost scholars on eighteenth-century feminist intellectual Mary Hays and her circle.
+Gina Luria Walker is professor emerita of women's studies and director of a web-based resource about women called The New Historia.
+She teaches women's intellectual history, and is an expert on eighteenth-century feminist intellectual Mary Hays and her circle.
+Walker produced the first contemporary scholarly edition of Hays's major work, Female Biography; or, Memoirs of Illustrious and Celebrated Women of All Ages and Countries.

-Walker's core focus is recovering the lost contributions of historical women.
-In 2015, Walker partnered with the Elizabeth A. Sackler Center for Feminist Art at the Brooklyn Museum to direct Project Continua, a website devoted to female biographies.
-Her latest work in regaining women displaced from the historical record is The New Historia, a project that is an encyclopedia of female networks and intellectual contributions.
-This project will launch in March 2022.
+Walker's focus is recovering lost contributions of women.
+In 2015, Walker worked with the Elizabeth A. Sackler Center for Feminist Art at the Brooklyn Museum to direct Project Continua, a website of female biographies.
+Her latest work in recovering women displaced from the historical record is The New Historia, a project that is an encyclopedia of female networks and intellectual contributions.
+The project launched online in March 2022.
+Her collaborator on this project is information architect Lisa Strausfeld, and together their vision is to create a "Google Earth for knowledge."

-Professor Walker previously held faculty appointments at Rutgers University and Sarah Lawrence College and is current a Professor of Women's Studies at The New School.
+Walker has held faculty appointments at Rutgers University, Northwestern University (as the Assistant Director of the Program on Women), and as a Guest Facility at Sarah Lawrence College.
+Walker retired from The New School after 32 years and is now Professor Emerita of Women's Studies.

 Biography

-Gina Luria Walker received her Ph.D. in 18th Century Literature from New York University where she was awarded the Founders’ Day Award for doctoral studies.
-These included her discovery of primary documents by and about Mary Hays (1759-1843) in private hands, now part of The Carl H. Pforzheimer Collection of Shelley and His Circle at The New York Public Library.
+Gina Luria Walker received her Ph.D. in 18th Century Literature from New York University, where she was awarded the Founders' Day Award for doctoral studies.
+These included her discovery of primary documents by and about Mary Hays (1759–1843) in private hands, now part of the Carl H. Pforzheimer Collection of Shelley and His Circle at The New York Public Library.
 Her areas of research include the history of learned women, women and Rational Dissent, late Enlightenment Feminisms, and women's autodidactic production of new knowledge.

-Professor Walker is a member of the International Advisory Board, UDC International Doctoral School, Universidade da Coruña, Spain and on the Advisory Editorial Board, Enlightenment and Dissent, Dr Williams's Centre for Dissenting Studies, Queen Mary University of London.
-She is actively involved in encouraging new Wikipedia encyclopedia articles on historical women and is an authority on historical encyclopedias as well as a pioneer in the global project of feminist historical recovery of earlier women.
+Walker is a member of the International Advisory Board, UDC International Doctoral School, Universidade da Coruña, Spain and on the Advisory Editorial Board, Enlightenment and Dissent, Dr Williams's Centre for Dissenting Studies, Queen Mary University of London.
+She is involved in encouraging new Wikipedia encyclopedia articles on historical women and is an authority on historical encyclopedias.